Maider Unda

-Maider Unda Gonzalez de Audikana (born 2 July 1977 in Vitoria, Spain) is a Basque Spanish retired female freestyle wrestler.
+Maider Unda Gonzalez de Audikana (born 2 July 1977 in Vitoria, Spain, is a Spanish retired female freestyle wrestler.

-She participated in Women's freestyle wrestling 72 kg at the 2008 Summer Olympics.
+She participated in women's freestyle wrestling 72 kg at the 2008 Summer Olympics.
 In the 1/8 final she beat Oksana Vashchuk (Ukraine).
 In the quarter-final she lost to Stanka Zlateva (Bulgaria).
 In the repechage round, after beating Canadian Ohenewa Akuffo she lost to Agnieszka Wieszczek in the bronze medal match.

-At the 2012 Summer Olympics, Unda won the bronze medal in Women's freestyle wrestling 72 kg.
+At the 2012 Summer Olympics, Unda won the bronze medal in women's freestyle wrestling 72 kg.
 In the 1/8 final she beat Ana Betancur from Colombia, and Ochirbatyn Burmaa from Mongolia in the quarter-final.
 She lost in the semi-final against Stanka Zlateva but beat Vasilisa Marzaliuk (Belarus) for the bronze medal.

 On 9 November 2016, Unda announced her retirement from wrestling after failing to qualify for the 2016 Summer Olympics.

 Unda runs a sheep farm in the village of Olaeta in Aramaio producing Idiazabal cheese, which she combined with her career in sports.